 Written statements of the Agency’s policies and procedures regarding a specific topic that provide instructions for compliance officers conducting inspections):

-- Enforcement Procedures and Scheduling for Occupational Exposure to Tuberculosis (PDF*).
-CPL 02-02-078, (2015, June 30).
+- Enforcement Procedures and Scheduling for Occupational Exposure to Tuberculosis.
+OSHA Directive CPL 02-02-078, (June 30, 2015).
 Provides general enforcement policies and procedures to be followed when conducting inspections and issuing citations related to occupational exposure to tuberculosis (TB).

 Letters of Interpretation